-The Building Efficiency Accelerator partnership aims to accelerate the local and regional government implementation of building energy efficiency policies and programs.
-It provides them with the tools required to design and implement building efficiency measures including national codes, workshops and educational training.
+Building Efficiency Accelerator (BEA) aims to accelerate local and regional government implementation of building energy efficiency policies and programs by providing the tools required to design and implement building efficiency measures.

-In addition to P4G partner countries of Colombia and Mexico, BEA also contributed to green building progress in Central America in Costa Rica, El Salvador and Guatemala among other countries.
-Cristina Gamboa, CEO of the World Green Building Council, shared BEA’s approach and the need to include housing in net zero building policies at the 2021 P4G Seoul Summit thematic session on Cities.
-Read more about the session takeaways.
+Beyond P4G funding, BEA plans to support existing commitments; challenge businesses, organizations, cities, states and regions to achieve net zero by 2030; and advocate for all buildings to be net zero carbon in operation by 2050.
+Cristina Gamboa, CEO of the World Green Building Council, shared BEA’s approach and the need to include housing in net zero building policies at the 2021 P4G Seoul Summit thematic sessions on cities.

 Thanks to support from P4G, the WorldGBC Americas Regional Network’s Green Building Councils and partners, we influenced public policies for energy efficiency in new and existing buildings in more than eight countries in Latin America.
 With COP26 on the horizon, our work with the 12 cities and states to improve building efficiency and develope decarbonisation roadmaps is more urgent than ever.